-Dr. Choo earned her undergraduate degree from UC Berkeley where she majored in molecular and cell biology and minored in Spanish.
-Before going to medical school she spent one year teaching MCAT classes.
-She went on to complete her medical degree at UC San Diego and pediatric residency at Children’s Hospital of Orange County (CHOC Children’s).
+Dr. Choo earned her undergraduate degree from the University of California, Berkeley, where she majored in molecular and cell biology and minored in Spanish.
+Throughout her undergraduate years, she participated in mission trips to underserved areas abroad, working as a Spanish interpreter in Mexico and Guatemala.
+As a Spanish minor, her fluency proved invaluable in these settings, helping bridge communication gaps in medical environments.
+Dr. Choo also taught English in China and Kazakhstan, gaining significant cross-cultural experience.
+Additionally, she committed four years to serving as a youth teacher at her church, balancing this role with her academic responsibilities.
+Before going to medical school, she spent a year teaching MCAT classes.
+She went on to complete her medical degree at University of California, San Diego and pediatric residency at Children’s Hospital of Orange County (CHOC Children’s).

 Residency: Children’s Hospital of Orange County